-The Assembly State and Local Government Committee reports favorably and with committee amendments Assembly Bill No. 4473.
+The Assembly State and Local Government Committee reports favorably Senate Bill No. 2725 (1R).

-As amended by the committee, this bill would revise and clarify several processes related to the assessment of real property in counties that operate under the "Real Property Assessment Demonstration Program," P.L.2013, c.15 (C.54:1-101 et al.) (currently only Monmouth County), where municipal-wide reassessments are performed annually by assessors in order to maintain assessments of all parcels of real property at their true value, which is current market value, and an alternative property assessment calendar was created in order for the county board of taxation to hear and decide property tax appeals prior to the adoption of municipal budgets, which provides greater certainty to the municipal budget process.
+This bill would revise and clarify several processes related to the assessment of real property in counties that operate under the "Real Property Assessment Demonstration Program," P.L.2013, c.15 (C.54:1-101 et al.) (currently only Monmouth County), where municipal-wide reassessments are performed annually by assessors in order to maintain assessments of all parcels of real property at their true value, which is current market value, and an alternative property assessment calendar was created in order for the county board of taxation to hear and decide property tax appeals prior to the adoption of municipal budgets, which provides greater certainty to the municipal budget process.